esrg-knights/Squire/README.md

 There are still several things that need to be done before the application can be run.
 First and foremost, `DEBUG = False` should be set in `squire/settings.py`.
 Moreover, files in the `media` folder will need to be served.
 This should be set up on the server on which Squire is run itself.

-Before making anything public, run `python manage.py check --deploy` to ensure that there are no father security warnings.
+Before making anything public, run `python manage.py check --deploy` to ensure that there are no further security warnings.

 Run `python manage.py migrate`
 Run `python manage.py runserver`